James Barber (rugby): Rugby league career

 Barber in the Wellington side v Auckland at Victoria Park in 1912.

 Barber originally missed selection for the professional All Blacks for the 1907–1908 tour of Great Britain and Australia but was placed on stand by.
 By the time the side reached Australia in 1908 the side was short of backs, due to several players opting to remain in Britain, and Barber was called over to join the squad.
 He played in the first ever trans-Tasman test which was the debut match of the Australia national rugby league team.
 Barber would go on to appear in all three test matches against Australia.

 Barber later captained the New Zealand side in its 1909 tour of Australia.
 His last game for New Zealand was in 1912.

 In 1912 he was in Petone's side that won the inaugural Wellington Rugby League competition.
 Barber captained Wellington between 1911 and 1914, including Wellington's 1913 victory over Auckland.

+Cricket career

+According to The Evening Post, Barber played for Petone Cricket Club from 1897 until 1960, and was believed to have scored over 12,000 runs and taken over 500 wickets for the club.
+He scored his last century at the age of 65, and made a score of 77 on his 77th birthday.
+He played his last game of cricket at the age of 82.

+Death

+Barber died at Wellington Hospital on 4 August 1965, aged 87.